3 Ways to Invest in Renewable Energy Right Now

-Duke Energy stands above many other utilities because it complements its steady revenue-generating ability with a strong financial profile (including an investment-grade credit rating) and a conservative dividend payout ratio, giving it the flexibility to invest in cleaner energy.
+A couple of factors help Duke Energy surpass many electricity stocks.
+For starters, it complements its steady revenue-generating energy businesses with a strong financial profile (including an investment-grade credit rating).
+It also has a conservative dividend payout ratio, giving it the flexibility to invest in cleaner energy.

 Xcel Energy’s excellent qualities include an investment-grade balance sheet and a conservative dividend payout ratio.
-Its strong financial profile gives it the flexibility to invest in high-return expansion opportunities, such as replacing coal-fired power plants with wind power.
+Its strong financial profile gives it the flexibility to invest in high-return expansion opportunities.
+For example, it’s replacing coal-fired power plants with wind power.

-Investors need to understand how to analyze electric utility businesses in order to find companies with the potential to generate attractive total returns.
+Investors need to understand how to analyze electric utility businesses to find companies with the potential to generate attractive total returns.
 Three main factors have contributed to outperformance in the sector over the years:

-Having a strong financial profile is vital for an electric utility, because it needs to fund the maintenance and expansion of its infrastructure while also paying an attractive dividend to its shareholders.
+Having a strong financial profile is vital for an electric utility.
+That’s because it needs to fund the maintenance and expansion of its infrastructure while also paying an attractive dividend to its shareholders.
 One of the key ways to gauge the financial strength of a utility is to see whether it has an investment-grade credit rating on its bonds.
-That’s similar to a high credit score, suggesting the borrower is at a low risk of defaulting on its debt by failing to make payments.
+That’s similar to a high credit score, suggesting the borrower is at low risk of defaulting on its debt by failing to make payments.
 An investment-grade rating means a company can borrow money at lower interest rates and better terms.

 Utilities pay out a significant percentage of their earnings to investors via their dividend (usually more than 65%).
 However, because financial strength is so important, investors should focus on electric utilities with lower-than-average dividend payout ratios.
-That allows utilities to retain more cash to finance growth, which enhances their financial strength.
+That allows such companies to retain more cash to finance growth, which enhances their financial strength.

 The best utilities can steadily grow their earnings per share by investing in initiatives that earn high returns on investment.
 For example, utilities can increase their profitability by retiring aging and expensive coal-fired power generation plants and replacing them with cheaper, cleaner ones powered by natural gas.
 Likewise, they can expand their earnings by taking advantage of tax credits and other incentives to build out renewable energy projects.